Michael Mika

-Michael Alaifatu N. Mika (born 24 July 1968) is a New Zealand district court judge and former Samoan rugby union player.
-He played as Prop.
+Michael Alaifatu Mika (born 24 July 1968) is a New Zealand District Court judge and former Samoan rugby union international.
+He played as a prop.

 Rugby career

 Mika was born in Lower Hutt, and first played for Samoa during the quarter-finals against South Africa during the 1995 Rugby World Cup.
 Although he was part of the 1999 Rugby World Cup roster, playing three matches in the tournament, with his last international cap being during the match against Wales, at the Millennium Stadium, Cardiff.